Jalen Hurts Continues To Make History With Eagles

 Philadelphia faced the New York Giants on Sunday and won 38-20 despite missing some pieces, including AJ Brown.
 You'd think the passing offense would've taken a massive hit.
 But, Eagles quarterback Jalen Hurts still tossed four touchdowns in the win.
 The rushing attack was the big story, but it can't be overlooked how well Hurts has played this season, despite all of the negativity earlier in the season about the passing offense.

 Hurts, for some reason, is a polarizing quarterback in the sense that some call him one of the best overall quarterbacks in the game.
 But, others have taken shots at him left and right.
 No matter what is going on, the 27-year-old simply finds a way through.
-On Sunday, he also made a bit of NFL history, as shared on social media by OJ Spivey of The Philadelphia Tribune.
+On Sunday, he also made a bit of NFL history, as shared on social media by Eagles On SI's John McMullen

-"Per the NFL: Jalen Hurts – who has 15 TD passes, five rushing TDs and one interception this season – is the first quarterback in NFL history with at least 15 TD passes, five rushing TDs and one-or-fewer interceptions in his team’s first eight games of a season," Spivey shared.
+"Eagles QB Jalen Hurts has 15 touchdown passes, five rushing touchdowns and one interception this season," McMullen said.
+He is the first quarterback in NFL history with at least 15 touchdown passes, five rushing touchdowns and one-or-fewer interceptions in his team’s first eight games of a season."

 The Eagles' offense is turning a corner right before our eyes